Code-Institute-Submissions/Gym-Startup/README.md

 # NU Life Gym website

-## Milestone one project for code institute User Centric Frontend Development
+## Milestone one project for code institute User Centric Front-end Development

 # UX

 ## Project Goals

-The website I have created is based upon a ficticious independent family orientated gym looking to create an online presence to help generate more memberships and show the world who they are.
+The website I have created is based upon a fictitious independent family orientated gym looking to create an online presence to help generate more memberships and show the world who they are.
 The website focuses on a family friendly environment, helping families stay healthy together.
 As it is a family orientated gym I have envisioned each age group of a typical family to highlight what they may expect or would want from a gym of this nature.